ArmaniBanks/proovra/DEMO.md

 ## Demo Positioning

-Use the simulation UI to show the product experience:
+Use the walkthrough to explain the product experience:

+1. A maintainer selects Open-source Contribution and imports an existing public GitHub issue URL.
+2. The maintainer creates a proof-gated payout task in ProoVra.
-1. A requester agent creates a task.
+3. A contributor accepts the task.
-2. Funds are escrowed.
-3. The provider agent submits work.
-4. ProoVra verifies proof.
+4. The maintainer funds escrow.
+5. The contributor submits a PR link, commit hash, file, or other proof.
+6. The maintainer reviews and verifies completion.
-5. Payment is released only after proof.
+7. Payment is released only after approval.
-6. A receipt is generated.
+8. A receipt is generated.

 Use the Arc Testnet evidence to show that the core payment-release mechanism has been verified with a real deployed contract, real testnet transactions, and separate requester/provider wallets.

+The same settlement sidecar can later attach to established surfaces such as Dework, Questbook, creator campaigns, service marketplaces, and AI agent task networks.
+These are future distribution surfaces, not current native integration claims.

 ## Live x402 Verification